 Andrew Gould, who retired as our CEO in August 2011, currently serves as both our Chairman of the Board and an executive officer of the Company.
 The Board also currently has a lead independent director, whose specific role is described below.
-The Board recognizes that one of its key responsibilities is to evaluate and determine an appropriate leadership structure so as to ensure independent oversight of management.
-The Board believes that there is no single, generally accepted Board leadership structure that is appropriate for all companies, and that the right structure may vary for a single company as circumstances change.
+The Board recognizes that one of its key responsibilities is to evaluate and determine an appropriate board leadership structure so as to ensure independent oversight of management.
+The Board believes that there is no single, generally accepted board leadership structure that is appropriate for all companies, and that the right structure may vary for a single company as circumstances change.
 As such, the independent Directors consider the Board's leadership structure at least annually.

-In connection with Paal Kibsgaard succeeding Mr. Gould as our CEO, the Board examined the advantages and disadvantages of various Board leadership structures in light of the Company's executive and Board leadership and its governance priorities.
-The independent members of the Board determined that having Mr. Gould continue to serve as Chairman of the Board until the Company's 2012 annual general meeting of stockholders is the most effective Board leadership structure for Schlumberger at this time, as it provides for Board leadership continuity while our new CEO focuses on his primary responsibility of operational leadership and strategic direction of the Company.
+In connection with Paal Kibsgaard succeeding Mr. Gould as our CEO, the Board examined the advantages and disadvantages of various board leadership structures in light of the Company's executive and Board leadership and its governance priorities.
+The independent members of the Board determined that having Mr. Gould continue to serve as Chairman of the Board until the Company's 2012 annual general meeting of stockholders is the most effective board leadership structure for Schlumberger at this time, as it provides for board leadership continuity while our new CEO focuses on his primary responsibility of operational leadership and strategic direction of the Company.

-The independent members of the Board also determined that, effective with Mr. Gould's retirement as a member of our Board in April 2012, the appointment of an independent, non-executive Chairman of the Board would be an appropriate Board leadership structure at that time because it will allow our new CEO to focus on leading the Company's complex international business operations while providing the Board experienced and independent leadership.
+The independent members of the Board also determined that, effective with Mr. Gould's retirement as a member of our Board in April 2012, the appointment of an independent, non-executive Chairman of the Board would be an appropriate board leadership structure at that time because it will allow our new CEO to focus on leading the Company's complex international business operations while providing the Board experienced and independent leadership.
 The Board expects to appoint Tony Isaac as the independent, non-executive Chairman of the Board at the time of our 2012 annual general meeting of stockholders.
 Mr. Isaac, Chair of the Nominating and Governance Committee, currently serves as the Board's lead independent director.
+Following Mr. Isaac's appointment as the independent, non-executive Chairman of the Board, he will no longer serve as lead independent director, and the Board will not have a designated lead independent director.
 Upon his appointment as Chairman of the Board, Mr. Isaac will continue to fulfill the responsibilities he performed as lead independent director, including presiding over executive sessions of non-management directors, as well as serving as Chairman.
 The Board retains the authority to modify this structure from time to time to best address the Company's unique circumstances, to advance the best interests of all stockholders, as and when appropriate.